 - We require a $100 non-refundable deposit per dog for major holidays.
-If you cancel within our cancellation policy, we will keep the credit on your account for 1 year.
+If you cancel within our cancellation policy, we will keep the credit on your account for one year.
 Any cancellation outside of our policy forfeits your deposit.
 All training appointments are prepaid.
 If a training appointment is cancelled within our policy period, we will apply the funds to a new appointment date; any cancellation outside of our cancellation policy forfeits monies paid.

 - There is a 3-night minimum stay over major holidays.
 This is the day before the day of and the day after the holiday.
-(July 4th, Labor day, Thanksgiving, Christmas & New year’s)
+(July 4th, Labor Day, Thanksgiving, Christmas & New Year’s)

 - In general, boarding reservations may be cancelled at any time without penalty with the exception of peak days and holidays (reservations requiring a deposit).
 These reservations must be cancelled 10 days ahead of check-in date and the deposit will be applied to future services at Crossroads.
 Reservations cancelled with less than 10 days notice forfeits the deposit.

 - Training Services must be cancelled or rescheduled at least 72 hours prior to the appointment.
 Services cancelled with less than 72 hours’ notice forfeit 50% deposit and a credit will not be applied.

 - Bringing your own dog’s food is optional but encouraged.
 We are happy to feed our house kibble at a rate of $4/meal.
 If bringing your own food, we do require that each meal be prepacked in a Ziploc bag with your dog’s name clearly marked on each bag (black sharpie works the best).